zshahrukh/aef-orchestration-framework/AEF_DEPLOYMENT.md

 1. **Data Orchestration**: Directly used by end data practitioners to define and deploy data pipelines using levels, threads, and steps.
 1. **Data Transformation**: Directly used by end data practitioners to define, store, and deploy data transformations.

-## Fast deployment for demo or learning purposes
+## Fast deployment in a single project
+***Note:*** Production deployments imply careful selection of projects where each component will be deployed.
+For production adhere to [best practices for establishing robust data foundations](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) within these projects.

 1. Establish one or more projects (for testing or simplicity, a single project may suffice) where you will deploy the Analytics Engineering Framework.
-For production adhere to [best practices for establishing robust data foundations](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) within these projects.
 2. Enable required Google Cloud APIs in your projects.
    - —
    - BigQuery Connection API